 Puna Dawson - A revered international and Kaua‘i cultural presence, Puna Kalama Dawson epitomizes the essence of aloha, whether formally teaching Hula or cozy at home.“Aloha is the characteristic of mankind − to be kind − and to build relationships between one another.
 We must understand we cannot exist in this world alone, and find the common threads that we share in the global family,” Puna describes passionately.
 Puna is a shining community figure, and is pivotal in supporting numerous programs, events and organizations that celebrate diversity and Hawaiian cultural values.
 From seed exchanges to surf meets and festivals to sacred ceremonies, Puna brings a gift of ancient Hawaiian wisdom and a family lineage that traces back through many island generations.
 She is a Hawaiian Cultural Practitioner, Affordable Housing advocate, finance expert, and founder of Lihue Townhomes and a local activist.

 Taylor Reid - Taylor was born and raised on the North Shore of Kaua’i.
 She is an honors graduate from the University of Hawaii and received her Bachelor of Arts degree in Communications in 2015.
-Taylor is a passionate advocate for affordable sustainable housing, the environment, and concern for future generations of Kaua’i.
-While working with Jim Edmonds, Taylor has been responsible for much of the research that has gone into the concepts of sustainability promoted by Permanently Affordable Living Kaua’i.
-Formerly a licensed Real Estate Agent working for Emerald Isle Properties in Kilauea, Taylor will be starting a new career with the State of Hawaii's Department of Hawaiian Homelands in 2019.
+Formerly a licensed Real Estate Agent working for Emerald Isle Properties, Taylor is passionate about sustainability, the environment, and alternative methods of home ownership.
+While working with Jim Edmonds, Taylor has been responsible for much of the research that has gone into the concepts of sustainable communities promoted by Permanently Affordable Living Kaua’i.
 Taylor’s passion, knowledge, expertise, dedication and true Aloha Spirit are what makes her an asset to the community and the Permanently Affordable Living Kaua’i Board.

 Jamie Emberson - Jamie Emberson was raised on Kauai, and has always had an interest in the arts.
 She studied fine arts at the Art Institute of Chicago, and returned to Hawaii to receive her Doctorate in architecture from the University of Hawaii.
 Her experience includes 10 years working as an interior architect and designer, one year working in London at an architecture and engineering firm, Werner Sobek, and upon returning to Hawaii again, three years at Maui Architectural group.
 After accumulating experience across Hawaii and the world, she has founded her own firm, Olivine Design.
 Her passion focuses on the environmental psychology of design, analyzing how the built environment affects human behavior.
 Over the years Jamie has worked with several non profits, including Nanas house, Ho’ola Na Pua, Habitat for Humanity, Mental Health Kokua, and Na Hale o Maui and most recently is thrilled to assist PAL in creating much needed affordable housing on this beautiful island of Kauai.